l3uddz/cloudplow/README.md

 1. Automatic uploader to Rclone remote : Files are moved off local storage.
 With support for multiple uploaders (i.e. remote/folder pairings).

-2. UnionFS Cleaner functionality: Deletion of UnionFS-Fuse whiteout files (*_HIDDEN~) and their corresponding "whited-out" files on Rclone remotes.
+2. UnionFS Cleaner functionality: Deletion of UnionFS-Fuse whiteout files (`*_HIDDEN~`) and their corresponding "whited-out" files on Rclone remotes.
 With support for multiple remotes (useful if you have multiple Rclone remotes mounted).

 3. Automatic remote syncer: Sync between two different Rclone remotes using 3rd party VM instances.
 With support for multiple remote/folder pairings.
 With support for multiple syncers (i.e. remote/remote pairings).

 # Requirements

-1. Ubuntu/Debian OS.
+1. Ubuntu/Debian OS (could work in other OSes with some tweaks).

 2. Python 3.5 or higher (`sudo apt install python3 python3-pip`).